Crop Coefficients - Paso Panel

 By definition the crop coefficient value represents the relative water use of a crop which is fully supplied with water.
 If measurements of the midday canopy shaded area are taken in a vineyard which is not fully supplied with water, then the shaded area will likely be smaller than it would otherwise be, and the calculated crop coefficient value will likewise be smaller.
 This discrepancy can be reduced by taking measurements during periods when the leaf canopy has reached full size and while vine water stress is minimal; in many winegrape vineyards this occurs in the late spring around the period of bloom and fruit set.
 Later measurements after deficit irrigation regimes have been applied may lead to different values which are less representative of the true crop coefficient value for that vineyard.

-For further information on the theory of using canopy shaded area for estimating the crop coefficient, see the following journal article, which is available online at this link:
+For further information on the theory of using canopy shaded area for estimating the crop coefficient, see the following journal article:

 Williams, L.E. and J.E.
 Ayars.
 2005.
 Grapevine water use and the crop coefficient are linear functions of the shaded area measured beneath the canopy.
 Agricultural and Forest Meteorology, 132 (3-4) p.
 201-211